An Introduction to Problem-Solving using Search Algorithms for Beginners

 Completeness

-A search algorithm is said to be complete when it gives a solution or returns any solution for a given random input.
+A search algorithm is considered complete when it gives a solution or returns any solution for a given random input.

 Optimality

-If a solution found is best (lowest path cost) among all the solutions identified, then that solution is said to be an optimal one.
+If a solution found is the best (lowest path cost) among all the solutions identified, then that solution is said to be optimal.

 Time complexity

 The time taken by an algorithm to complete its task is called time complexity.
-If the algorithm completes a task in a lesser amount of time, then it is an efficient one.
+If the algorithm completes a task in a shorter amount of time, then it is efficient.

 Space complexity

-It is the maximum storage or memory taken by the algorithm at any time while searching.
+It is the maximum storage or memory the algorithm takes while searching.

-Now let’s see the types of the search algorithm.
+Now, let’s look at the types of search algorithms.

 Based on the search problems, we can classify the search algorithm as